Jaegermeiste/MSCognitiveServicesHowToGuide/GetWebVTT.md

 ## Retrieving Closed Captions

+Closed captioning is not an exciting subject.
+Conceptually, captioning is easy: generate (either automatically or by human transcription) timestamped text and display it in an overlay while a video plays.
+Logistically, it is difficult, in part because of decisions dating back to the introduction of closed captions in the [late 1970's-early 1980's](http://www.ncicap.org/about-us/history-of-closed-captioning/).
+The [FCC mandates](https://www.fcc.gov/consumers/guides/captioning-internet-video-programming) closed captioning for web streams in certain cases, and so automatic and reliable (80% accurate or better) captions are necessary to achieve complaince with the vast archive of existing web video media.
+What are known as sidecar files in the [WebVTT](http://www.w3.org/TR/webvtt1/) format are provided by the Azure Video Indexer API.
+WebVTT captions can be used natively in many browsers or converted to more robust professional mezzanine sidecar formats such as SMPTE-TT (TTML, see [https://www.smpte.org/sites/default/files/st2052-1-2010.pdf](https://www.smpte.org/sites/default/files/st2052-1-2010.pdf)) for television broadcast usage.

 As before, we build a GET request with the ID.
 This is almost identical to the breakdown request, with the addition of "/VttUrl" to the end of the API request URL:
 ```javascript
 // id would have been updated/set by the File Upload API call.